osuosl/osuosl-pelican/content/about/about_people.rst

 Levi joined the OSL as a student intern in the summer of 2016.
 He is married and has two energetic toddlers who help ensure he doesn't sleep too much.
-Levi enjoys playing bike polo, flying RC aircraft, looking thoughtful during photographs, and contributing to science as a member of the OSU/LBCC Space Club.
+Levi enjoys playing bike polo, flying RC aircraft, looking thoughtful in photographs, and contributing to science with the OSU/LBCC Space Club.

 .. class:: no-breaks